 Our direct impact is measured by the number of women employed, the salary they earn and the skills they obtain.
-We are pioneering a new way of operating a production inside prisons and make sure that we are constantly developing and becoming better in creating the best suited model for each production site.
+We are pioneering a new way of operating a production inside prisons and make sure that we are constantly developing and becoming better in creating the best-suited model for each production site.

 We develop country-specific payment schemes that best fit conditions at hand, in order to ensure that each woman in our production is guaranteed the local living wage of the country we operate in as a minimum, as recommended by the ILO.
 Depending on her level of competence, responsibility and production quality, every woman has the opportunity to earn benefits on top of her base wage.
-The recently released Pulse of Fashion Industry Report drawn up by Global Fashion Agenda and the Boston Consulting Group refers to this system as fair living wage management.
+The recently released Pulse of Fashion Industry Report drawn up by the Global Fashion Agenda and the Boston Consulting Group refers to this system as fair living wage management.

 The women are recruited freely based on motivation and skills.
 Due to prison specific activities such as visitor’s hours and other events, our workers have shorter working days of 4-6 hours interspersed with planned and voluntary breaks.
 They never work overtime.

-We are continuously assessing needs of our workers as well as current systems of working standards and payment levels inside and outside of prison.
-We benchmark with international standards and are currently developing a Code of Conduct to make sure that we always comply with ethical labour standards.
+We are continuously assessing the needs of our workers as well as current systems of working standards and payment levels inside and outside of prison.
+We benchmark with international standards and are currently developing a Code of Conduct to make sure that we always comply with ethical labor standards.
 Accordingly, we always negotiate and adapt our way of doing business.

 We have created our season-less business model that empowers women in prison while eliminating stock and product waste.
 We only invest in the world’s best materials local to the place of production and we make sure to sell what we produce and we produce what we sell.
-Eliminating waste is not only right with the environment, but it’s also cost saving and financially smart.
+Eliminating waste is not only right with the environment, but it’s also cost-saving and financially smart.